 As a result of this designation, all property belonging to these sanctioned entities that is in the US or in the possession or control of US persons or entities must be blocked and reported to OFAC.
 In addition, persons that transact with Tian and Li or their sanctioned addresses may themselves be exposed to designation or face sanctions violations.
 To ensure you avoid this risk, you can view a full list of the OFAC sanctioned addresses here: https://ciphertrace.com/sanctions-alert-new-crypto-related-designations/

 Additionally, the US Attorney for the District of Columbia has brought a Verified Complaint for Forfeiture in Rem against 113 virtual currency accounts linked to these thefts and money laundering processes.
-Because the listed The term virtual asset refers to any digital representation ...
+Because the listed The term "virtual asset" refers to any digital representatio...
 More addresses and accounts were involved in a scheme to operate an unlicensed MSB with customers and financial accounts within the United States, and the property involved represented the proceeds of unlawful activity, the US has maintained jurisdiction to claim such property for forfeiture.

-Tian and Li’s use of bank accounts linked to their crypto exchange accounts also demonstrates the importance of banks being able to detect crypto-related transactions in their payment Blockchains, other distributed ledgers or any digital system...
-More.
+Tian and Li’s use of bank accounts linked to their crypto exchange accounts also demonstrates the importance of banks being able to detect crypto-related transactions in their payment networks.
 As stealing cryptocurrency continues to provide a lucrative way for the North Korean regime to steal funds, banks will continue to face the threat of bad actors seeking out their institutions for use as a Allows you to withdraw fiat.
 This makes it easier for crimin...
 More in laundering the funds.